TheFloydman/linking-books/README.md

-_Myst_ comes to _Minecraft_ with **_Linking Books_**!
-Create books to warp between dimensions, and employ various blocks and items inspired by the greater _Myst_ universe.
+Welcome to **_Linking Books_**, where _Myst_ meets _Minecraft_!
+Write linking books to warp between dimensions, and employ various blocks and items inspired by the greater _Myst_ universe.
 This mod adds special books that allow you to teleport to the exact location where they were first activated.
 Per Myst canon, linking books cannot be used to travel within the same "Age" (dimension).
 They also do not travel with you.

 (Includes an in-game guidebook, crafted on a 3x3 grid by surrounding a vanilla book with any kind of dye.)